MBR000/MBR000/README.md

 - This is meihao
-- I'm learning Javascript recently.
+- I'm learning Vue recently.